AnilZaher/RoadFighter/README.md

 # RoadFighter
-Implantation of the game Road Fighter using SystemVerilog
+In this Project I implemented a version of the game Road Fighter using SystemVerilog